 Sangria is a popular drink in Spain and Portugal and has become synonymous with holidays in the sun, with many of us recreating that taste of sunshine in our own gardens.

 Sangria is a good cocktail to prepare when you have lots of guests for a summer garden or beach party as you can make up a large jug in advance – in fact you can prepare it a few days early and keep it chilled in the fridge while the flavours develop.

-This version is a spritzer so it's a bit lighter and goes further – ideal for anyone on a budget or watching their alcohol intake.
+This version of sangria is a spritzer so it's a bit lighter and goes further – ideal for anyone on a budget or watching their alcohol intake.

 - Ice cubes

 - 500ml (17oz/2 cups) chilled lemon or lime soda water

 Put the ice cubes, wine and orange juice in a large jug and stir well.